opendatasoft/elasticsearch-plugin-geoshape/README.md

 For more information about this format : http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames

 It takes parameters that can passed as `GET` parameters or in request body:
- - field (mandatory): `geo` field name.
+ - `field` (mandatory): `geo` field name.
 Must be of type `geo`
- - tile_size : tile size in pixel.
+ - `tile_size` : tile size in pixel.
 Defaults to 256
- - output_format :  'wkt', 'wkb' or 'geojson'.
+ - `output_format` :  'wkt', 'wkb' or 'geojson'.
 Defaults to geojson
- - output_projection: projection to apply on result geometries.
+ - `output_projection` : projection to apply on result geometries.
 Defaults to 'EPSG:4326'
+ - `aggs` or `aggregations` (only on request body) : Performs elasticsearch aggregations https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html.
+Aggregations results are added for each shape object in an `aggregations` field.

 It returns :
  - shape in wkt, wkb or geojson